 Simple Tips to Reconditioning Your Horse Safely & Successfully after Injury or Rest

-It is important that after injury or prolonging times of rest or pasture or stall time you recondition your horse before you enter into a performance or even go on a long trail ride.
-During periods of non-activity the horse has loss muscle tone and strength.
+It is important that after injury, prolonging times of rest, pasture or stall time you recondition your horse before you enter into a performance or even go on a long trail ride.
+During periods of non-activity, the horse has a loss of muscle tone and strength.
 This loss of strength can include their stabilizing muscles, ligaments and tendons, and even bone density and strength as well.
 Not rehabilitating your horse properly can lead to injury.